 In Australia these companies can currently be classified under 1 of 3 main categories:

-The artwork created by studios that are based outside Australia, in countries throughout Asia and Eastern Europe, is the most likely to be placed at the lower end of the price range.
+Studios and individuals located outside Australia in countries throughout Asia/Pacific, Eastern Europe and Middle East are the most likely to be offering 3d rendering services at the lower end of the price range.

-While the prices may be attractive, the drawback is often a lower quality in regard to the photorealism of the image and/or the composition and level of detail.
+While the prices may be attractive, the drawback is often a lower quality result when it comes to the photorealism of the image, the composition, styling/staging, as well as the level of architectural detail.

-Communication with the studio can also be tricky due to language barriers or even the differences in terminology or design trends in other parts of the world.
+Communication with the studio can also be tricky due to language barriers or even the differences in architectural terminology or the design trends in other parts of the world.

 Above: Close up feature details in locally made 3d artwork that help to raise overall image quality and photorealism

 Locally produced artwork also tends to offer a far higher level of customer service experience.
 Clients and their design consultants can often collaborate directly with the 3d artists creating the visualisations, resulting in a far more refined product tailored to the client's needs.

 Consequently due to higher labour and overhead costs in Australia as well as the close client collaboration, locally produced 3d artwork tends to be more expensive, typically priced in the middle to higher end of the cost range.

 There are other factors that can result in fairly profound fluctuations of 3d renders costs, even within the separate categories described above.
 The size and reputation of a 3d visualisation studio can play a part in setting the price.
 Just like the earlier analogy of purchasing a car, brand name does make a difference.